OskarWojtczak/hardhat-lottery/README.md

 ## Usage

-DISCLAIMER: Please do not share your private account key with anybody for any reason!
-My suggestion, should anyone like to test or deploy this contract is to make a new account that will only ever hold test currency like SepoliaETH.
+:warning:DISCLAIMER: Please do not share your private account key with anybody for any reason!
+My suggestion, should anyone like to test or deploy this contract is to make a new account that will only ever hold test currency like SepoliaETH.:warning:

 To run tests or deploy to any test network please ensure to configure and provide (in a .env file or else):